tournepivoine/shinpokered-fr/README.md

 - Fixed a bug where HP bar animation can print the wrong tile for 1 frame
 - Improved fade-in and fade-out to black/white transitions when playing on GBC in 60FPS mode
 - Fixed junk tiles displaying for 1 frame when the game resets after displaying THE END
+- Only boss trainers (giovanni, elite 4, gym leaders, later-game rival) cannot have DVs below 8 in hard mode
+- Fixed transitions when entering and exiting Rock Tunnel

 #Bugfixes